dnigh/ScoobyRom/ScoobyRom/README.md

 *	`"False"`: Icons are created on first demand.
 UI row heights are smaller without icons.
 Perhaps use this in case you rarely want icons visible.

 #### Icon size
 Errors or missing entries will result in default size (48 x 32) pixels.
-Both, width and height values are clamped to range 10..255.
-Larger icons are allowed via UI, though.
+Both, width and height values are clamped, max 255.
+Minimum in UI for zooming out will be 24 x 16, larger icons are allowed via zoom in.

 	<add key="iconWidth" value="48"/>
 	<add key="iconHeight" value="32"/>